jnbai517/myubuntu/README.md

 # MyUbuntu for neuroimaging analysis

-myubuntu is a docker container based on Ubuntu 18.04LTS.
+myubuntu is a docker container based on Ubuntu 24.04.3 LTS ~~Ubuntu 18.04LTS~~.
 Several common neuroimaging softwares are installed and ready to use.

 It also contains R and Python2/3 for basic computationas.
 And they can be called by other neuroimaging analysis tools (e.g. 3dMVM requires R for ANOVA analysis).